Close-up of an antique hourglass with sand flowing, surrounded by vintage clocks in warm tones.

 What Is Delayed Gratification?

 Delayed gratification is the key to long term success.
-Delayed gratification is the ability to resist an immediate reward in favor of a more valuable reward in the future.
+Long-term choice is the ability to resist an immediate reward in favor of a more valuable reward in the future.
 It is a form of self-control that helps people make better long-term decisions.

 Psychologists define delay of gratification as an essential skill for success.
-Studies show that individuals who practice delayed gratification tend to excel in academics, careers, and relationships.
+Studies show that individuals who practice waiting for a better reward tend to excel in academics, careers, and relationships.
 Why?
 Because they focus on long-term benefits rather than short-term pleasures.

 Mastering delayed gratification can positively impact many areas of life: